gbdev/homebrewhub/README.md

 > Keep in mind that the two are not equivalent, as the Django database will keep additional values about each entry (e.g. simple analytics).

-Every time you want to trigger a database sync (e.g. you pulled some updates on the games database):
+Every time you want to trigger a database sync (e.g. you pulled some updates on the games database), run:

 ```bash
 python3 manage.py runscript sync_db